axylex/Plotst/posts/welcome.md

 ## Advantages

+#### Intuitive Drawing API
-- **Intuitive Drawing API:** CeTZ provides a user-friendly interface for crafting shapes, lines, and complex figures, making it accessible even to those new to vector graphics.
+CeTZ provides a user-friendly interface for crafting shapes, lines, and complex figures, making it accessible even to those new to vector graphics.

+#### Modular Libraries
-- **Modular Libraries:** Beyond basic drawing capabilities, CeTZ includes specialized modules:
+Beyond basic drawing capabilities, CeTZ includes specialized modules:

--- **cetz-plot:** Enables the creation of plots and charts.
+- **cetz-plot:** Enables the creation of plots and charts.
--- **cetz-venn:** Facilitates the drawing of simple two- or three-set Venn diagrams.
+- **cetz-venn:** Facilitates the drawing of simple two- or three-set Venn diagrams.
+#### Integration with Other Packages
-- **Integration with Other Packages:** CeTZ serves as a foundation for various Typst packages, such as:
+CeTZ serves as a foundation for various Typst packages, such as:

 - **cirCeTZ:** A port of circuitikz for drawing electrical circuits.
 - **fletcher:** Creates commutative diagrams and figures with arrows.